rampaa/JL/README.md

 # JL
 JL is .
-Inspired by Nazeka and Chiitrans.
+Inspired by Nazeka and Chiitrans Lite.

 ## Supported dictionaries